 |Family Nurse Practitioner Integration Practicum||3.0 credit hours|

-Master of Science in Nursing, Family Nurse Practitioner, MSN FNP program links:
+Family Nurse Practitioner, MSN FNP program links:

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.

 Going to Keiser University was one of the greatest experiences in my life.
 All of my deans, professors, and staff made me feel that I was a part of something very special, and I am.
 I would recommend for anyone to get their education at Keiser University.

 The two instructors that have impacted my life are Mr. Williams and Mrs. Percy.
 Both of them believed in my ability to become a great graphic designer, regardless of how I felt about my skills.
 I appreciate their motivation to get me to where I am today.